Tr4pSt3R/temptations/3-false-prophets-and-doctrines.md

 - the core of our being must be wholly devoted to God

 ### The Need for Discernment
+God has given every Christian the gift of discernment.
 The whole point of discernment is to be able to distinguish between what's true and what's false.
 This takes training.
 In the field of science, computers are trained by being exposed to thousands of scenarios that forces them to make a decision.
 In this way they learn to remember how to make better decisions next time and how to spot incorrect patterns.

 ## Prayers - Falsities
-1. Holy Father, let every situation we find ourselves in be a lesson
+1. Holy Father, let every situation we find ourselves in be a lesson to train our hearts and souls to love and obey You.
+2. Spirit of Truth, fortify our hearts with the truth of Your Word so that we may stand strong on an evil day

 ### Notable Topics
  - Depravity of False Teachers (2 Peter 2:12-17)